 Every now and again we are asked if you can see open rates for e-Newsletters.
 The open rate is a number meant to show the number of e-Newsletters that are opened by recipients.
 Unfortunately, it is now generally accepted that open rates are so inaccurate that they do not provide a useful metric.

-The problem is a technical one.
-Services such as Mailchimp try to determine the open rate by including a small transparent image within each email.
+Services such as Mailchimp try to determine the open rate by including a small transparent 1 pixel image within each email.
 When this tracking image loads in the email, it is served from the Mailchimp server and therefore counted as an open.
-This tracking activity occurs whenever people accept the prompt to 'download images' from email applications such as MS Outlook.
+This tracking activity occurs when people accept the prompt to 'download images' from email applications such as MS Outlook.

 Because open rate tracking relies on people downloading images, it isn't very accurate.
 For example, if someone reads the text in your e-Newsletter but doesn't download images, the tracking image isn't loaded, so this isn't counted as an open, even if the person does actually read your email.
 Conversely, iPhones and Gmail are set to download all images by default, even if the person doesn't read your email.
-That means all these emails get counted as opens and so falsely inflate your open rate.
+This means all these emails get counted as 'opened' even when they may not have been deliberately opened or read, so falsely inflates your open rate.

 Also, it is common for people to clear email on both their mobile as well as on their computer.
-This further distorts the open rate, especially if their mobile happens to be an iPhone and therefore loads the tracking image and counts it as an 'open' even when the person doesn't really read your email.
+This can further distort the open rate, especially if their mobile happens to be an iPhone and therefore loads the tracking image and counts it as an 'open' even if the person doesn't really read your email.